tjohnston-softdev/aurion-assessment-2110/readme.md

 Assessment instructions were sent as a MS Word document which I interpreted into a [markdown file](./instructions.md) along with personal implementation details.

 This attempt was developed across 12-15 October 2021 and immediately shared to the general public.
 An updated version with unit tests was released on 27 October 2021.
+A final version was released on 12 December 2021 based on suggestions from the hiring managers.

 ## Running

-After cloning the repository:

 **Submission**
 Execute `node submission [input-path]`

 \
 **Unit Tests**
-1. Execute `npm install` to download the unit testing suite.
+Execute `npm install` to download the unit testing suite, and then execute any of the following commands to run different unit tests:

-2. Execute `npm test` to perform the unit tests.
+* `npm run test-input` - Read input file.
+* `npm run test-parse` - Input graph parsing.
+* `npm run test-exact` - Exact route pathfinding.
+* `npm run test-shortest` - Shortest route pathfinding.
+* `npm run test-possible` - Possible routes pathfinding.
+* `npm run test-submission` - Assessment submission.

 ## References